 Control Your Pace on Course

-The next step is to practice these skills on a simple hunter course of single fences on long approaches and flowing lines (see photos above).
+The next step is to practice these skills on a simple hunter course of single fences on long approaches and flowing lines (see gallery below).
 Remember to start with your 8 canter and return to it as soon as possible after every jump recovery, always before the top of every turn.
 If you wait to find your 8 until you come out of the turn and straighten, it’ll be too late.
 Ideally, you want to be at 8 before and after each line as well, but you may need to adjust that slightly for the takeoff of the fence.
 If you jump in at 7, try to move back up to 8 quickly.
 If you jump in at 9, try to steady back to 8.

 To help yourself monitor your pace around the course, say the number out loud each time you change speeds.
 In the approaches, find your 8 and say it out loud.
 When you reach 7 in the recovery, say it.
 At the top of each turn, confirm out loud that you’re back to your go-to 8.